|| Getting into and

 Most bus and coach services go to/from the South Terminal.

-get there with their own four wheels.
-Getting there
+there with their own four wheels.
+Getting there involves

-for both short and long stay parkers with the minimum
+both short and long stay parkers with the minimum charge

-charge being around £2 and special rates for drivers
+being around £2 and special rates for drivers taking

 For a low cost getaway Stansted [map],